 Since portion size is extremely important for these people, they should consult their doctor and dietitian for the right serving size.

 The following list is based on phosphorus, potassium, sodium, and high sugar content of specific foods.
-Still, consult your dietitian about each of them and the recommended serving size for you.
+Still, consult a dietitian about each of them and the recommended serving size.

 Their portion size is mostly limited to four ounces because of their high potassium, protein, and phosphorus content.